Counter Terrorism News Check

 This year's IAEA conference saw a showdown on Tuesday between the

-UN watchdog and Iran, which defied an IAEA ultimatum to immediately
+UN watchdog and Iran, which defied an IAEA ultimatum to

 halt all uranium enrichment activities.